-Conveyance allowances are available to eligible students attending government and non-government schools in all country and designated outer metropolitan areas and apply to travel by public transport, private bus and private car.
+Conveyance allowances are available to eligible students attending government and non-government schools in all country and designated outer metropolitan areas.

 Yes if your school receives payments from the Victorian Government Department of Education and Training (Vic DET) on behalf of parents and students.

 Refer to the Vic DET Conveyance Allowance documents and to the points below for further information.

 - Submit a claim form for reimbursement by the specified dates.